 Things to consider before you tryout…

-Being selected as a Marquette or Silver Star is an outstanding achievement, but it's a commitment that must be taken seriously.
+Being selected as a Marquette or Silver Star is an outstanding achievement, but it’s a commitment that must be taken seriously.
 A young lady must have the support and the understanding of her family.
 The decision to audition must be thoroughly discussed.
 The commitments should be realized from the beginning.
-To remain a member of the team, members must maintain a passing grade average in each of her courses.
+To remain a member of the team, members must maintain a passing grade average in each of their courses.
 She must maintain a certain level of dance ability, keep in good physical shape and uphold all of the guidelines established for the drill team organization.